Tyre Nichols documents: Officer never explained stop to him

 MEMPHIS, Tennessee (AP) — The officer who pulled Tyre Nichols from his car before police fatally beat him never explained why he was being stopped, newly released documents show, and emerging reports from Memphis residents suggest that was common.

+The Memphis Police Department blasted Demetrius Haley and four other officers as "blatantly unprofessional" and asked that they be stripped of the ability to work as police for their role in the Jan.
+7 beating, according to documents released Tuesday by the Tennessee Peace Officers Standards and Training Commission.

-Documents released Tuesday by the Tennessee Peace Officers Standards and Training Commission blast the conduct of Demetrius Haley and four other officers as “blatantly unprofessional.”
-They include revelations that Haley took photographs of Nichols as he lay propped against a police car.
+They also include revelations that Haley took photographs of Nichols as he lay propped against a police car, then sent the photos to other officers and a female acquaintance.

 Yet what led to it all remains a mystery.